viamrobotics/docs/docs/components/servo.md

 // Move the servo to the provided angle, which is 10 degrees in this case myServo.Move(context.Background(), 10)

-// Get the current position of the servo, which returns 10 print(await myServo.get_position())

 // Move the servo to 20 degrees myServo.Move(context.Background(), 20)

-// Get the current position of the servo, which returns 20 print(await myServo.get_position())
 ```

 {{% /tab %}}